Little Blue Bird

 - Americana Roy Headrick • Little Blue Bird (1971)

-Austin singer/songwriter Roy Headrick holds the distinction of being the first composer who records a demo album for Sonobeat's publishing arm, Sonosong Music, but the last whose album is actually pressed and distributed.
+For years we've believed Austin singer/songwriter Roy Headrick was the first composer to record a song demo album for Sonobeat's publishing arm, Sonosong Music, and the last whose album is actually pressed and distributed.
+But in February 2017, while making new high resolution scans of the master tape boxes in Sonobeat's archives, we get a much closer look at the handwritten notes on Roy's master and realize it says "November 28, 1969" instead of "November 28, 1967".
+So, the elapsed time between recording Roy's album and its release is far shorter than we had thought, although there's still an unusual and enigmatic two year gap.
 Roy's album, appropriately entitled Songs from the Catalog of Sonosong Music Company: Roy Headrick, Composer, features 13 original compositions, all sung by Roy self-accompanied on standard guitar.
 Roy's material is a mixture of Americana and country-folk, consisting mostly of story-songs, but later in his career, Roy turns to country.
 His songs are heartfelt and feature clever lyrics.

 While music is clearly Roy's passion, he goes on to a career in the City of Austin's planning department.
 Today, at age 82 and based in Georgetown, Texas, Roy continues to write and record new songs.
 Many are available on SoundCloud and iTunes and are easy to find by searching for Roy's name.